A Smart Plug Kit

 #5 There are no seals on this standard thus it is very easy for corrosion to set in on the pins & sockets and create even more resistance.

-#6 The socket clamping mechanism/spring clamping feature is made from material 1mm thick!
-It does not take much pressure to loosen a 1mm spring clamp.
+#6 The socket clamping mechanism/spring clamping feature is made from material just 1mm thick..
+It does not take much pressure to loosen a 1mm spring clamp and provide less pressure for good contact.

-#7 There are no thermal breakers in these plugs or sockets thus over heating, due to high resistance, WILL lead to a fire or damn near..
+#7 There are no thermal breakers in these plugs or sockets to open the circuit in the event of over heating, due to high resistance.
+Instead this can lead to a fire or darn near..